nocomplexity/securitybydesign/securityarchitecture/create.md

 - Review and improve your solution.
 Use internal and external stakeholders, but also seek input from one or more **external independent reviewers**.
 An external reviewer has **no** internal interests and is solely focused on improving your security architecture.
 - If you need help finding an external reviewer, [just ask for advice](https://nocomplexity.com/securityreview/).

-:::note
+:::{hint}
 Creating a good security architecture – including a threat model, requirements gathering, and constraint discussions – is an **iterative process**.

-Avoid creating a blueprint architecture in splendid isolation without discussion with all stakeholders.
+**Avoid** creating a blueprint architecture in splendid isolation without discussion with all stakeholders.
 That has never worked.
 :::